Urban Farm and Kitchen

 Instructions

-• Harvest your chive blossoms/flowers by snipping the stem right below the flower cluster, wash and spin dry.
+• Harvest.
+Harvest your chive blossoms/flowers by snipping the stem right below the flower cluster, wash and dry on a paper towel.

-• Pack your washed chive blossoms (flowers) into a large mason jar or other non-reactive container.
+• Pack.
+Pack your washed chive blossoms (flowers) into a large mason jar or other non-reactive container (see expert tips) and pour in your vinegar of choice until you reach the top of the jar.

-• Let your vinegar and chive blossoms steep in a dark, cool cupboard for 5-7 days.
+• Infuse.
+Let your vinegar and chive blossoms steep in a dark, cool cupboard for 5-7 days away from direct light.
 You can go up to 2 weeks if you like a stronger flavor.

-• Strain the steeped vinegar into clean jars or bottles and store at room temperature.
+• Strain and Bottle.
+Strain the steeped vinegar into clean jars or bottles and store at room temperature.
+Discard (or compost) the spent chive blossoms.

 Notes